Riffe Lake Trout / Landlocked Salmon Fishing

 |The old highway launch just behind the Mossyrock Park entrance shack|

-Mossyrock Park ; (2) Go as described in the #1 above but when you come to the Mossyrock Park.
-The office/gatekeeper is open during the camping season, if it is open, stop and tell them you are going to the boat launch.
-This road is on the right and above the campgrounds with the launch located on the SW end of the campgrounds.
+Mossyrock Park ; (2) Go as described in the #1 above but when you come to the entrance to Mossyrock Park, go straight ahead.
+The office/gatekeeper is open during the camping season, if it is open, stop and tell them you are going to the boat launch if they are there and on week days.
+This road is on the right and slightly above the campgrounds with the launch located on the SE end of the campgrounds.
 The upper launch is blacktop with four lanes, with concrete slabs below, and has a nice slope which enables you to back in and launch with a car, pick-up or even a motor home.
-It also has floating docks of about 100 ft. long on both sides of the ramp, for passenger loading into the boat when the pool is full height.
-This launch area has ample gravel parking, restrooms, picnic tables, a fish cleaning station and very nice toilet facilities.
+It has a floating dock of about 100 ft. long on the south side of the ramp, and a longer one in the center for passenger loading into the boat when the pool is full height.
+This launch area has ample striped individual paved parking, restrooms, picnic tables, a fish cleaning station and very nice toilet facilities.

-This launch has been recently upgraded to make it usable most of the year, even when they draw the water down in the fall and winter in anticipation of the winter/spring rains.
-The lake height to use the dock will have to be about 760', anything lower than that, the NW dock will be high and dry, the ramp is however still usable until the water level reaches approaching 725 feet.
+This launch was upgraded in 2007 to make it usable most of the year, even when they draw the water down in the fall and winter in anticipation of the winter/spring rains.
+If the water was at the end of this dock (RH photo above) the pool height would be 751'.
+'To use the dock, it will have to be about 760', anything lower than that, the NW dock will be high and dry, the ramp is however still usable until the water level reaches approaching 725 feet.
 Even at a pool height of 735' you might want to walk the ramp before launching to locate possible debris and or mud as shown in the above RH photo.

-The park also has a store with limited amounts of baits.
+The park also has a store near the launch area with limited amounts of baits.
 But a word of advice, get bait and supplies before leaving Mossyrock.
 There is an outdoor store (NOW CLOSED) in town past the Tee on the right that carries tackle and can offer advise.
-But there is a gas station / convenience store next door that carries worms and some tackle.
+But there is a gas station / convenience store next door that carries worms and some tackle if you forget them.
 Also there is no gas available at the launch or park areas.

 The current water level height and reservations for the parks can be obtained by calling Tacoma City Lights fishing hotline at 1-888-502-8690.
-It is not available on the internet.
+Or it is now (Feb 2015) available on the internet, CLICK HERE.

 When the pool height gets low in the winter, the steel gates are closed and locked on the road leading into this launch, as the small creek that is left in the channel is about non-existent below this ramp at this time.